Getting your first underwater DSLR / Mirrorless

 Choosing a housing

 The leading options available are: Nauticam, Aquatica, Sea & Sea and Ikelite.
-Our most recent addition are the Nimar housings, which provide a more affordable solution without compromising on quality.
+Our most recent addition are the NiMAR housings, which provide a more affordable solution without compromising on quality.
+Nimar also offers Water Sports / Surf housings which are great for shallow water and surfing.

-The first 3 are made of high-grade Aluminum, while the Ikelite and Nimar are made of Clear Polycarbonate.
+The first 3 are made of high-grade Aluminum, while the Ikelite, NiMAR and Fantasea housings are made of Polycarbonate.

-The Aluminum housings are considered more durable, and usually pack more features and excellent ergonomics, while the Ikelite’s are lower in price, provide good value and support the most lenses.
+The Aluminum housings are considered more durable, and usually pack more features and excellent ergonomics, while the polycarbonate are lower in price, provide good value and support the most lenses.

 When choosing between these, first consider your budget, then check compatibility with your lenses, warranty and service available depending on your location and read some reviews on forums by actual photographers using them.